-Our service aims to provide a holistic approach to recovery from mental illness which maximising patients potential.
+Our service aims to provide a holistic approach to recovery from mental illness while maximising patients potential.
 Our model is designed for individuals with complex needs who require intensive input to enable them to successfully step down to supported living/or their own home.

 We will assess Service users for our service with varying needs including mental illness, personality disorder, dual diagnosis, physical challenges and complex psychological needs.

 We offer both longer stay intensive treatment pathways and also crisis admissions for females with complex mental health needs.
 Crisis admission pathways incorporate focused interventions inclusive of psychological treatment to stabilise presentation (over a period of up to 12 weeks) and facilitate a clear supportive exit strategy.